pixelastic/tailwind-config-norska/README.md

 generate, and had a direct impact on the time required to compile the final CSS.

 Same logic is also applied to text and border colors.

+### Scaling

+In addition to the classical dimension helpers, a set of `.scale-XXX` classes are also added to scaling up or down some elements. `.scale-50p` will display and element at half its size while `.scale-200p` will double its dimensions.

+The scale goes from `10p` to `200p` with increments of 10.

 ### Switches